Zoom Rooms Audio Guidelines

 - ProAV Divisible Space (w/ ceiling & presenter mics)

-Here is an overview of Zoom Rooms Software Audio Processing:
+Here is an overview of Zoom Rooms echo cancellation:

 This will be selected automatically whenever the input and output devices differ.
 In other words, if the mic cannot reference the speaker within the device itself, this can be enabled for echo cancellation and audio optimization.

-On the ZR Controller, tap Settings, then Microphone, then tap Advanced Noise Suppression:
+On the ZR Controller, tap Settings, then Microphone, then tap Noise Suppression: